SumitSohal07/c-/README.md

 # c#
-Here I will posting my c sharp learnings
+Here I will be posting my c sharp learnings